pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-Studio-As-A-Visualisation-Tool.md

 ---
 layout: post
-title: Looker - A good to know tool for first time managers
+title: Looker Studio - A good to know tool for first time managers
 ---

 ### Introduction